Using Generative AI with the Remove Tool in Photoshop

 To see the difference between using the Remove Tool with and without generative AI, I’ll try removing the man from the photo using both options.

-I’ll start with the Remove Tool’s Mode set to Never use generative AI.
+I’ll start with the Remove Tool’s Mode set to Generative AI off.

-Setting the Remove Tool to Never use generative AI.
+Setting the Remove Tool to Generative AI off.

-Setting the Remove Tool to never use generative AI.
+Setting the Remove Tool to Generative AI off.

 Selecting the area you want to remove with the Remove Tool is easy.
 Rather than painting over the entire area, simply paint a continuous brush stroke along the edges of the area.
 The Remove Tool will automatically select the entire area when you release your mouse button.
 And if you have Remove after each stroke selected in the Options Bar, it will then remove the area as well.